Last updated October 11, 2021. This post will continue to be updated as more information is available.

 Two Chairs Community,

-As the situation related to Coronavirus (COVID-19) develops, we are closely monitoring guidance from the Centers for Disease Control and the World Health Organization, as well as Bay Area departments of public health.
+We are still closely monitoring guidance from the Centers for Disease Control and the World Health Organization, as well as Bay Area departments of public health.

-As you likely know, the state of California issued a stay-at-home order until May 3rd, in light of ongoing developments related to Coronavirus (COVID-19).
-Our clinics will remain closed until further notice, and all sessions will take place via teletherapy.
-Our FAQ for teletherapy can be found here, and recent updates can be found below.
+Our clinics remain closed until further notice, and all sessions are still taking place via teletherapy.
+Our FAQ for teletherapy can be foundhere, and recent updates can be found below.

 Our mission is to provide access to exceptional mental health services, and we remain deeply committed to ensuring access to care during this uncertain time.
-For us, this means working hard to support our clients and clinicians however possible during this adjustment period.
+For us, this means working hard to support our clients and clinicians however possible as the situation continues to be in flux.

 Research shows that therapy is much more successful if you are able to engage in weekly or biweekly sessions.
-We encourage you to continue in care via teletherapy in the coming weeks.
+We encourage you to continue in care via teletherapy.
 If you are interested in starting care with us over video with the option of later transitioning to in-person care, you can book an initial consult.

 Practice Policies Update